Background pattern

 • Reduce the signs and symptoms of your disease.

-• Decrease damage to your joints.
+• Reduce the damage to your joints.

-• Improve your physical condition.
+• Improve your physical function.

-Ankylosing Spondylitis (Bechterew's Disease)
+Ankylosing Spondylitis (Bechterew's disease)

 • Reduce the signs and symptoms of your disease.

-• Improve your physical condition.
+• Improve your physical function.

 Ulcerative Colitis